Kazanlak: Relief

 The town of Kazanlak and the surrounding region is situated in the western part of the Kazanlak Valley.
 There are various soil types, mostly maroon soils (about 50%) which are very suitable for growing oleaginous cultures and herbs.

-The Kazanlak Valley was formed during the Quaternary Period with the rise of the Balkan and Sredna Gora Mountains and the submergence of the Fore-Balkan fields.
-The fault character of the Valley is evidenced by the hot mineral springs near the village of Ovoshtnik, Yagoda and the town of Pavel Banya.
+The Kazanlak Valley was formed during the Quaternary Period with the rise of the Balkan and Sredna Gora mountain ranges and the submergence of the Fore-Balkan fields.
+The fault character of the Valley is evidenced by the hot mineral springs near the villages of Ovoshtnik and Yagoda, as well as the town of Pavel Banya.

 Morphologically, the Kazanlak Valley is divided into three areas.
 The western area is the broadest one and has a lot of hills due to the numerous alluvials, formed by the rivers flowing through the Balkan Mountains.
 Although the average altitude is 350 m, here it reaches up to 500 m.
 The central area is narrower and lower, and the relief of the eastern area is much more complex.